 Accommodation in Toronto

-Being the biggest city and the most popular touristic destination in Canada, you might want to book your hotel as much in advance as possible.
-It is true that you will always find a place to stay in the city, but good places run out very fast!
+Being the biggest city and the most popular tourist destination in Canada, you might want to book your hotel as far in advance as possible.
+It is true that you will always find a place to stay in the city, but good places get booked very fast!
 Here are my hand-picked hotels, all with fabulous reviews.
 You can check the ones that are in your price range below:

-Luxury (220 CAD and up): If you truly want to be spoiled during your stay in Toronto at a 5-star hotel, this is the place you have to stay in: Delta Hotels by Marriott Toronto!
-This is really one of the top picks for this city that, besides being super close to CN Tower, it awaits you will super cool facilities such as an indoor pool, yoga studio and more!
+Luxury ($220 CAD and up): If you truly want to be spoiled at a 5-star hotel during your stay in Toronto, this is the place you have to stay: Delta Hotels by Marriott Toronto!
+This is really one of the top picks for this city that, besides being super close to CN Tower, it has super cool facilities like an indoor pool, yoga studio and more!
 The Ritz-Carlton, Toronto is another superb choice, located in the downtown center of the city!
 The rooms are really stunning and the service is impeccable!

-Middle-priced (from 160 to 220 CAD): Stay Inn Hotel Toronto is a very pretty inn that offers free on-site parking, a delicious breakfast served each morning and non-stop coffee and tea service!
+Middle-priced (from $160 to $220 CAD): Stay Inn Hotel Toronto is a very pretty hotel that offers free on-site parking, a delicious breakfast served each morning and non-stop coffee and tea service!
 Ah, and laundry facilities, too!
 If you would like to stay in a hotel close to the airport, my recommendation is Hampton Inn by Hilton Toronto Airport Corporate Centre!
 I’m sure you will enjoy the indoor pool, free airport shuttle, and beautiful rooms!

-Budget (up to 160 CAD): If you are traveling on a tight budget and you want to make the best out of your stay, you should consider a guest house!
-For example, Sarah & Steve Guest House is clean, cozy and it has very accessible prices, especially if you are traveling as a couple or with a friend!
+Budget (up to $160 CAD): If you are traveling on a tight budget and you want to make the most of your stay, you should consider a guest house!
+For example, Sarah & Steve Guest House is clean, cozy and it has very affordable prices, especially if you are traveling as a couple or with a friend!
 Simply Comfort.
-North York Guest House is another amazing option that awaits you with a cozy garden and terrace and everything else you might need for a pleasant stay.
+North York Guest House is another amazing option that has a cozy garden and terrace and everything else you might need for a pleasant stay.

 Day 14: Niagara Falls, Canadian side

-No Canada road trip itinerary can be left without a visit to Niagara Falls!
+Every Canada road trip itinerary should include a visit to Niagara Falls!